splunk/TA-microsoft-365-defender-advanced-hunting-add-on/README.md

-# Microsoft 365 Defender Advanced Hunting Add-on for Splunk
+# Microsoft 365 Defender for Endpoint Advanced Hunting Add-on for Splunk

 ## Introduction

-This add-on provides field extractions and CIM compatibility for the Endpoint datamodel for Microsoft 365 Defender Advanced Hunting data.
+This add-on provides field extractions and CIM compatibility for the Endpoint datamodel for Microsoft 365 Defender for Endpoint Advanced Hunting data.
 The data is similar in content to Sysmon data and can be used by Detection Searches in i.e. Splunk Enterprise Security Content Update.

 Future versions may include support for Microsoft Defender for Office 365, Microsoft Defender for Identity and other products in the Microsoft 365 suite.